domRiddle/ASF/FAQ.md

 > Unless required by applicable law or agreed to in writing, ASF is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.

 **TL;DR** - You're using this software at your own risk.
-It's very unlikely that you can get banned for that, but if you do, you're the only one responsible for that.
+It's very unlikely that you can get banned for that, but if you do, you can blame only yourself.

 ***